 When I was brand new to the legal field, I worked for an attorney who had a little cartoon he kept on his desk.
 It said “thank goodness justice is blind, since so much legal work is done in briefs.”
 Briefing, he explained to me, was the single most important skill an attorney needed to master in order to effectively represent his client.
 Effective briefing includes identifying the issues in a case, citing to proper authority, and crafting a legal argument.
 If written effectively, a legal brief can put a judge on your side of an issue before you ever step foot in a court room.
 On the other hand, there is no quicker way to turn a judge against you than to misrepresent the state of the law in your brief.

 As a young associate, still wet behind the ears, I knew that the quality of my legal brief was important, but I didn’t have very many supporting resources at my disposal.
-Now, Westlaw has created a whole suite of tools you can use to make sure that your briefs are laser sharp.
+Westlaw and Westlaw Edge have a suite of tools you can use to make sure that your briefs are laser sharp.

-Rely on Westlaw to provide the tools you need to build a winning brief
+Rely on Westlaw and Westlaw Edge to provide the tools you need to build a winning brief

 - As a new attorney, the scariest thing for me was working on a new project without having an example to work from and compare to or a legal briefing template to follow.
-Thankfully, Westlaw maintains the world’s largest online brief bank for litigators; ensuring that young practitioners will always have a good starting point.
+Thankfully, Westlaw and Westlaw Edge maintain the world’s largest online brief bank for litigators; ensuring that young practitioners will always have a good starting point.

 With these legal research tools at your disposal, you can quickly and confidently build the strongest argument for your client and develop a reputation as an attorney who gets the job done!